TerraConstructs/intro-workshop/workshop/content/english/20-typescript/20-create-project/400-synth.md

 - **aws_sqs_queue_policy** - the IAM policy which allows this topic to send messages to the queue

 {{% notice info %}} **metadata** is automatically added per resource by the toolkit to every stack to ease analysis.
-Terraform ignores the metadata in diff views
+Terraform ignores the metadata.
 {{% /notice %}}

 {{< nextprevlinks >}}